 Joani Geltman, Master of Social Work (MSW), is a prominent parenting expert who provides home-based parent coaching, speaks publicly on issues relating to child development and parenting, and designs and implements training workshops on parenting and education leadership development.
 Naturally, I am excited to have her share some wisdom about parenting teens over the summer with us today.
 She has four decades of experience helping young people, serving as a social worker, therapist, student advisor, adjunct professor, and youth program director at various schools and organizations.
-Joani is also the author of the new book A Survival Guide To Parenting Teens: Talking To Your Kids About Sexting, Drinking, Drugs, and Other Things That Freak You Out (AMACOM, May 20).
+Joani is also the author of the new book A Survival Guide To Parenting Teens: Talking To Your Kids About Sexting, Drinking, Drugs, and Other Things That Freak You Out (affiliate link below).

 Without further ado, here is Joani Geltman‘s guest post with tips for parenting teens over the summer.